telepresenceio/telepresence/docs/discussion/overview.md

 Telepresence offers a broad set of [proxying options](/reference/methods.html) which have different strengths and weaknesses.
 Generally speaking, we recommend you:

 * Start with the container method, which provides the most consistent environment for your code.
 Here is a [container quick start](/tutorials/docker.html).
-* Use the VPN method, which lets you use an IDE or debugger with your code.
-Here is a [quick start that uses the VPN method](/tutorials/kubernetes-rapid.html)
+* Use the vpn-tcp method, which lets you use an IDE or debugger with your code.
+Here is a [quick start that uses the vpn-tcp method](/tutorials/kubernetes-rapid.html)